The Psychological Importance of Personalization of Space: Can We Make Hotel Rooms More Personalized?

 Local Art and Crafts

-One way to incorporate local culture into hotel rooms is through local art and crafts.
+Local arts and crafts are one way to incorporate local culture into hotel rooms.
 By featuring artwork, textiles, or decorative items created by local artisans, hotels can create a unique and culturally rich environment.
 This not only supports local communities but also provides guests with a deeper connection to the place they are visiting.

 A study by Relph (1976) in Place and Placelessness discusses the importance of "place attachment," which refers to the emotional bond people form with specific locations.
 By integrating local cultural elements into hotel design, hotels can foster a sense of place attachment, making the stay more meaningful and engaging for guests.